md-nafiz-rahman/RefugEAP-Project/README.md

 		host defined by your own web email service

 	b.
 You can then enter your email address and password in the same way as you would have done before

+ 4. The current login for the admin portal is as followed Username: Admin1, Password: 123456  .The link for the admin portal is http://localhost:8080/login